lake-wg/edhoc/draft-ietf-lake-edhoc.md

      \[ "Signature1", << ID_CRED_I >>, << TH_3, CRED_I, ?
 EAD_3 >>, MAC_3 \]

-* Compute an outer COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
+* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
 The protected header SHALL be the empty CBOR byte string.

    * protected = h''
    * external_aad = TH_3